-There are so many different nutrients for growing weed available that it can be very confusing for beginning pot growers to understand how to select the best nutrients for growing marijuana.
+How do you find the best nutrients for weed as a new grower?
+There are so many different nutrients for growing cannabis available that it can be very confusing for beginning pot growers.
+In this article you’ll learn to understand how to choose the best nutrients for growing marijuana.

 Choosing the best nutrients for weed based on your growing medium

-There’s a lot of things to consider when determining the best nutrients for weed grows.
+There’s a lot of things to consider when planning your cannabis grow.
 The first decision you’ll need to make is what kind of medium you’re growing your pot plants in.
 Outdoors?
-Indoors with organic soil and amendments?
+Indoors?
+Organic soil and amendments?
 Soiless mediums such as coco coir?
 Hydroponics?
-How to select the best medium for growing weed
+You’ll need to pick a grow medium first.
+Need help?
+Check out How to select the best medium for growing weed.

 Once you’ve determined the way you want to grow, you can narrow down your nutrient options so you can figure out the best nutrients for growing weed with that method.